mobilizeio/draftjs_html/README.md

 - `data` (optional, default `{}`)
   - an arbitrary data-bag (Hash) of entity data

+### Draftjs parsing

+If you want to directly manipulate the structure of the Draftjs, you can use the `DraftjsHtml::Draftjs.parse(raw_draftjs)` directly.
+This method assumes that the `raw_draftjs` hash is well-formed & valid, containing the `"blocks"` and `"entityMap"` keys.

+If you’re dealing with unknown input, you can use `.safe_parse` instead to return a guaranteed, benign object.
+See `DraftjsHtml::Draftjs::NullContent` for its implementation – the API matches that of `DraftjsHtml::Draftjs::Content`.

+**Note:** Neither of the parse methods parse JSON strings, they expect Ruby hash objects.

 ### Spec support

 To make it easier to test our own code, we've developed a few RSpec matchers that